Boaardz56/CSS_Bootstrap/README.md

-# CSS_Bootstrap
+# Portfolio

 ## Description

-We worked with Bootstrap CSS Framework, [Bootstrap](https://getbootstrap.com/), create a mobile responsive portfolio.
+Worked with Bootstrap CSS Framework, [Bootstrap](https://getbootstrap.com/), create a mobile responsive portfolio.
 In order to properly format and link the files created together, three different html workspaces were created utilizing the program Visual Studio Code.

 All the workspaces utilized a navigation bar that ran across the top of the page.
 Using Bootstrap, an interactive navigation bar was pulled to work with a mobile phone as well.
 An About, Portfolio, and Contact page were all created.